CyuanT/Module_2-Asssignments-Group4-Shashipal-TanYuan/assignment-2.1.md

 - Should you reference the work of your classmate(s) or online resources, give them credit by adding either the name of your classmate or URL.

 ### References

+Recommendation for Startups: Cloud Computing

+Reasoning:
+Cost Efficiency: Startups usually have limited budgets.
+Cloud computing offers a pay-as-you-go model, eliminating the need for significant upfront capital investment.
+Scalability: Startups often experience rapid growth.
+Cloud computing allows for easy scaling of resources without the need for additional hardware purchases.
+Flexibility: Access to a wide range of services and tools enables startups to innovate and iterate quickly.
+Maintenance: Reduced need for in-house IT maintenance allows startups to focus on core business activities.
+Advanced Services: Availability of advanced AI, ML, and data analytics services that can accelerate product development and innovation.